-Once you know exactly what a client's needs are and what they're looking for from their protection, you can use our sales aid to help you find the right type of protection to suit their needs
+Once you know exactly what a client's needs are and what they're looking for from their protection, you can use our covers and options at a glance sales aid (PDF) to help you find the right type of protection to suit their needs

-And to give you idea, we've created a 'How to use a business menu plan' sales aid that provides an example of how you could structure the cover using a menu approach to protection.
+And to give you idea, we've created a how to use a business menu plan sales aid (PDF) that provides an example of how you could structure the cover using a menu approach to protection.